What is the history of WDLH?

 The Pitch Fee is invoiced in December (25%) and a balance invoice in February.
 If you pay upfront in this way, you will receive a £50 + VAT discount off the pitch fee.
-Alternatively, you can pay your Pitch Fee by a 25% payment in December and a standing order of 7 monthly payments for the remaining 75%.
+Alternatively, you can pay the full amount by a standing order split over 7 months.
 As per the Pitch Licence Agreement, an annual review of the Pitch Fee takes place in June and the change in Pitch Fee is due to a number of factors.

 Do I need insurance?

 You are required to ensure that you have comprehensive insurance for your Holiday Home at all times.
 We have a preferred insurer and manage a company scheme.
 If you opt against joining this scheme, we will require a copy of your insurance certificate.

 Does my Holiday Home come with a warranty?

 All new Holiday Homes come with a manufacturer’s warranty.
 The details of what is covered and for how long varies between manufacturers – see their websites for more details.